Manofsilva/Clicky-App/README.md

-This memory game was created using React.
+### Prmise

+Clicky Game is a web app that utilizes React for the front end.
+It keeps a score of the user, and restarts the score when the user clicks on the image more than once.This memory game was created using React.
 I wanted to break up my application's UI into components, manage component state, and respond to user events.

 ## Game Obective